Growing Edible Plants for Kids

 Some creatures who also like cherry tomatoes are birds, possums, aphids, caterpillar’s, fruit fly, and stink bugs.

-Learn more about garden pests here: 17 garden pests you need to know about now!
+Learn more about garden bugs here: 17 bugs in your vegetable garden you need to know

 Green Peas & Snow Peas